freedomlayer/offset_docs/doc/docs/source/economic.rst

 Economic idea
 =============

 In traditional monetary systems, money is issued by the state.
-(For example, the US dollar is issued by the USA government).
 Participants of the market can then use the money issued by the state to buy and sell goods and services in the market.

 **Offset moves the power of issuing money from the state to the market participants.**